 A Little-Known Secret to Be a Much More Effective Leader

-Earlier today I was leading a web cam round table with a dozen of our top business coaching clients.
+Earlier today I was leading a web cam round table with a dozen of our top one-on-one business coaching clients.
 The subject was leadership.
 During a portion of this round table the participants were sharing how they were personally using a simple delegation technique we had taught them called the “Capability Spectrum”.

 Imagine a scale from 1 to 10 representing how capable a staff member is with respect to performing a specific work responsibility.
 A low score of 1-3 means they have very little or experience with this function, while a high score at the other end of the spectrum means that they are very capable in performing that responsibility and have deep experience there.
 The next time before you delegate a responsibility to a team member, pause for 30 seconds and ask yourself: